 My ongoing soft tombstone project was propelled by a series of interviews I conducted with elderly queer people in an attempt to better understand the impact of the AIDs crisis.
-These conversations got me interested in the importance of secret possessions and underground life, as well as queer cultural inheritance.
+These conversations got me interested in the importance of secret possessions and underground life, as well as Queer cultural inheritance.

 The AIDs quilt as a symbol came up multiple times as well, and I wanted to explore the crossroads between the memorial and art object that it sat at.
 The materiality of a quilt, cross-bred with the appearance of the cartoonishly simple Victorian headstones I spent my high school years taking care of and preserving at a memorial office.